jyeany/php-sqlsrv-xdebug/README.md

 Quickstart for any development environment using PHP and SQL Server.

 ## TODO
-Xdebug Setup
+1. Xdebug Setup
+2. Build instructions
-Complete Environment Setup
+3. Complete Environment Setup
-Publish to Docker Hub
+4. Publish to Docker Hub